Project Leader Certificate Program

 Participants are also required to purchase a new copy of the book Change Intelligence: Use the Power of CQ to Lead Change That Sticks by Barbara Trautlein in either hardcopy or eBook format.
 The book must be new and include the code required to complete the CQ Assessment online.
 Depending on the format and seller, the cost generally ranges in price from $10-$25.
 (More information and links to booksellers.)

-Final presentations will be scheduled for mid-April 2021 at times convenient for the participants and their invited guests.
+Final presentations will be scheduled for December 13-16, 2021, at times convenient for the participants and their invited guests.

 Note: each AM and PM session will be conducted online via Zoom.

 Please contact Human Resource Management at firstname.lastname@example.org for more information about the program.